Fumbally Lane

-Fumbally Lane is a narrow and historic street in Dublin, Ireland, south of the city centre in The Liberties, 'In name and character perhaps the most evocative of all the Liberties' streets.'
-It connects Blackpitts to New Street and is close to St Patrick's Cathedral.
+Fumbally Lane is a narrow and historic street in Dublin, Ireland, south of the city centre in The Liberties.
+Described by the architectural historian Christine Casey as being "In name and character perhaps the most evocative of all the Liberties' streets", it connects Blackpitts to New Street and is close to St Patrick's Cathedral.
+It is named after the Fombely (or Fonveille) family, members of Dublin's Huguenot community who lived in the area until at least the mid-18th century.